How to stay hydrated during Ramadan

 Don’t sweat it

-This one is a little more difficult to avoid if your job is based outdoors, but lucky for you it's looking like the MCO may just go on forever (hopefully not).
+This one is a little more difficult to avoid if your job is based outdoors, but luckily for you, it's looking like the MCO may just go on forever (hopefully not).
 Seize the opportunities the indoors hold and use isolation as an excuse to avoid sweating yourself to dehydration.
 Keep to cooler, drier rooms and go easy on the workouts.